-If you follow me on social media, it won’t have escaped your attention that Bosun the boxer recently celebrated his first birthday!
-(Ok, I celebrated his birthday, he enjoyed extra attention and treats!)
-We marked the occasion with a peanut butter & banana doggy celebration cake, a new squeaky ball, pigs ears and a jaunty new birthday dog bandana!
+Bosun the boxer recently celebrated his first birthday!
+(Ok, I celebrated his birthday, he enjoyed getting extra attention and treats!)
+We marked the occasion with a peanut butter & banana dog celebration cake, a new squeaky ball, pigs ears and a jaunty new birthday dog bandana!
 He also had a very special dinner of freshly cooked chicken, sweet potato and green beans, followed by a nice long walk in one of our favourite locations – the perfect day!

 Now 12 months old, my puppy is growing up into a handsome dog.
 As a large boxer he’s not quite there yet (large dogs take longer to mature) but his personality, likes and dislikes are obvious!